 Ultimately, this legislation does not go far enough.
 It requires no obligation for these benefits to be implemented once the contract is awarded.
 There is also concern that the flexibility this legislation affords commissioning bodies leads to inconsistency and lack of understanding of how to apply the Act.

-The Value of Everything will explore three key areas:
+Brighten all corners will explore three key areas:

 - The impact of the Social Value Act on the commissioning process;

 - Pricing the ‘value’ in social value;

 - Arguing for a uniform social value model.